Chapter 1 : Our Time Now

 Background: Font color:

-Okay, I’m lame and I admit it, but at least I’m passionate about something, which is what my Uncle Ron always says when Aunt Hermione reprimands me for getting in trouble so often from falling asleep in class or creating new plays when I should be taking notes and getting caught.
-I don’t what she’s still so upset about.
-It’s gotten better since fourth year when I would get in trouble every day.
+I don’t why she’s still so upset about it.
+I’ve gotten better since fourth year when I would get in trouble every day.
 That probably has something to do with the fact that I started really noticing girls and so I have had my attention on them.
 When they’re sitting in front of you in class, it’s easier to pretend you’re listening than when you’re drawing a play diagram.

 So, back to why I’m not feeling tired… I try to remember the night before, but the last thing I remember is Phillip saying something about the end of…

 BLOODY HELL!!!
 I’m graduating today!
 I jump out of bed panicked, and trip over my half-packed trunk falling hard on my arse and swearing as I rub my eyes clean of sleep.
-I frantically reach up on my nightstand and grab my clock to check the time.
-9:32 I relax a bit.
+I frantically put my left wrist in front of my face and squint to see the time on the face in the dim room.
+9:32.
+I relax a bit.
 Graduation doesn’t start until noon, so I have plenty of time to get ready and pack.
 Well… I'll at least dump the rest of my stuff unceremoniously into my trunk as I have last-minute conversation with my mates.

-My tumble caused Phillip to sit up in bed an throw the sheets off wildly.
+My tumble causes Phillip to sit up in bed an throw the sheets off wildly.
 "Waz gonin on?"
 I smirk at his disorientation, despite my own mere seconds before.

 "Phillip!
 Hurry!
 We're going to be late for our Transfiguration N.E.W.T.!"
 He jumps up, then takes a similar spill to mine and sits up as best he can with his sheets tangled in his legs.
 Realizing we are not, in fact, late for an exam he flips me off with one hand while rubbing his eyes with the other.
 Being the good friend I am, I laugh at his predicament as I head to the bathroom.